Dave Koffel

 In 1961, Koffel fitted the car with fuel injection, setting a new NHRA national record in E/G at 13.33 seconds and 104.04 mph at the NHRA Nationals at Indianapolis Raceway Park.
-Koffel went on to win the 1962 NHRA E/G national title, with a pass of 13.71 seconds at 102.85 mph.
+He went on to win the 1962 NHRA E/G national title, with a pass of 13.71 seconds at 102.85 mph.
 It was his first gasser class title.

 In 1963, Koffel replaced the steel front end panels with custom fiberglass items produced by Walt Sari of Ashtabula, Ohio.
 With the fiberglass panels fitted, Flintstone Flyer won the F/G national title at the 1963 Nationals in Indianapolis.
-He recorded a pass of 13.69 seconds at 101.80 mph.
+Koffel recorded a pass of 13.69 seconds at 101.80 mph.